 BA Public Policy, Duke University,1994

-Hawkins, Julie Goodman, Neville Vakharia, Andrew Zitcer & Jean Brody.
-2017.
-"Positioning for the Future: Curriculum Revision in a Legacy Arts Administration Program."
-The Journal of the Arts Management, Law, and Society, Vol. 47 , Iss.
-1,2017: 64-76
+*Hawkins, Julie Goodman, Neville Vakharia, Andrew Zitcer & Jean Brody.
+“Positioning for the Future: Curriculum Revision in a Legacy Arts Administration Program.”
+The Journal of the Arts Management, Law, and Society 47, no. 1 (2017): 64-76.

-Hawkins, Julie.
-2016.
-“Urban Cultural Policy and the Creative Economy,” Chapter in The CQ Press Guide to Urban Politics and Policy in the United States, Christine Keller Palus and Richardson Dilworth, editors.
-SAGE Publications, Inc. Los Angeles, CA: 391-400.
+*Hawkins, Julie.
+“Urban Cultural Policy and the Creative Economy.”
+In The CQ Press Guide to Urban Politics and Policy in the United States, edited by Christine Keller Palus and Richardson Dilworth, 391-400.
+Los Angeles, CA: SAGE Publications, Inc, 2016.

 Cunniffe, Eileen and Julie Hawkins.
-2015.
 “Staging a Comeback: How the Nonprofit Arts Sector Has Evolved Since the Great Recession.”
-The Nonprofit Quarterly.
-Winter 2015: 16-24.
+The Nonprofit Quarterly (Winter 2015): 16-24.

-Zitcer, Andrew, Julie Hawkins, and Neville Vakharia.
-2015.
+*Zitcer, Andrew, Julie Hawkins, and Neville Vakharia.
 “A Capabilities Approach to Arts and Culture?
 Theorizing Community Development in West Philadelphia.”
-Planning Theory & Practice, Volume 17, Issue 1: 1–17.
+Planning Theory & Practice 17, no. 1 (2015): 1–17.

 Hawkins, Julie and Tom Kaiden.
-2012.
-"From Implication to Innovation: 2011 Portfolio and Lessons From the Field" Philadelphia Social Innovations Journal, Issue 10: 1-1.
+"From Implication to Innovation: 2011 Portfolio and Lessons From the Field" Philadelphia Social Innovations Journal 10 (2012): 1-11.

 My research examines the strategies of individual artists, cultural organizations and communities, particularly as they relate to arts advocacy, cultural policy, and community planning.
 Guiding this work is a drive to better understand the value of arts and culture to individuals and communities, as well as how this value is expressed.
 I believe that this knowledge is critical to the success of the arts and arts leaders in a time of change for the profession.